 As with everything in my life, my children are also involved in my projects.
 They rewrote my baking list the way they would like to travel.
 I'm not sure, but I think a few parts are missing now that I need for my trip.

 My favourite doctor and friend Dr. Walter Titze has consulted me in the best possible way.
-But of course it doesn't help against this current virus.

 #2 TRAINING - Mental strength and endurance are the most important points to be fit to go further.